What is Hypothyroidism?

 Several studies report an association between hypothyroidism and problems with bile formation and flow, as well as gallstone formation.
 And when bile doesn’t flow properly, the body reabsorbs and retains toxins rather than purging them.
 One of the ways to know that bile is not flowing properly is if your stool is pale or yellow-tinted and if you suffer from frequent constipation or diarrhea.

 Inevitably, diet is one of the most essential aspects of health, since it should provide our bodies with the ideal fuel our cells require to function normally and have the energy to process, eliminate, and regenerate.

-Without the adequate energy from foods (through correct digestion and assimilation of nutrients), our cells not only degenerate over time, but don’t have any way to keep our bodies in the state of balance without committing to the last resort – the process of “compensation.”
+Without adequate energy from foods (through correct digestion and assimilation of nutrients), our cells not only degenerate over time but don’t have any way to keep our bodies in a state of balance without committing to the last resort – the process of “compensation.”